It’s right that a royal tour backlash is forcing the palace to reflect | Nadine White

 RoseAnne Archibald, Assembly of First Nations national chief in Canada, said the prince “acknowledged” failures in handling the relationship with indigenous people during a reception in Ottawa, the country’s capital, on Thursday.

-Numerous leading figures from the country’s indigenous community were invited to this event, along with Prime Minister Justin Trudeau.
+Numerous leading figures from the country’s indigenous community were invited to this event, along with prime minister Justin Trudeau.
 Though he did not apologise, a few chiefs agreed that Charles’s recognition of the dark past “really meant something”.

 For those who aren’t aware: from 1863 until the 1970s, at least 150,000 indigenous children of Canada were taken from their families by British colonisers and placed in residential schools in an attempt to “assimilate” them into Anglicised society as part of an abhorrent policy which has scarred local communities.

-The system was created in association with Christian churches, and many of those children were forced to cut their long hair, banned from speaking their own languages and were physically and sexually abused.
+The system was created in association with Christian churches.
+Many of those children were forced to cut their long hair, banned from speaking their own languages and were physically and sexually abused.

 Thousands died at the schools, yet the Crown has never apologised for these crimes or offered compensation.
 Some former pupils of those schools are still alive today.

 Yet Prince Charles did engage with the indigenous groups in Canada which, in fairness, stands out in contrast to Prince Edward literally laughing off an opportunity to discuss reparations with Antigua’s prime minister Gaston Browne during his visit to the island nation in April.
-Add to that Prince William’s wholly inadequate speech in Jamaica where he essentially said, “I agree with what my dad said in Barbados last November – slavery was bad”.
+Add to that Prince William’s wholly inadequate speech in Jamaica where he essentially said: “I agree with what my dad said in Barbados last November – slavery was bad.”

-Following the disastrous royal tours of the Caribbean which sparked various crisis talks within the palace led by aides who were keen to avoid repeated blunders in the future, it was then announced – ahead of Prince Charles’s visit to Canada – that he would speak with its Aboriginal communities to understand their views.
+Following the disastrous royal tours of the Caribbean which sparked various crisis talks within the palace, led by aides who were keen to avoid repeated blunders in the future, it was then announced – ahead of Prince Charles’s visit to Canada – that he would speak with its Aboriginal communities to understand their views.
 The optics were good, after all.

 However, those who are lobbying the royals for tangible reparatory justice want to ask: how long will lip service and mere recognition of the past be acceptable for?